 8.8 Disclosure of your information/Data Sharing

-8.8.1 Information is only shared with other persons with Client’s permission.
+8.8.1 Information is only shared with other persons with Client’s permission with the exception of NHS Track and Trace (clause 8.8.3).
 This would usually be with other health professionals.
 Client information is never passed on to other clinics, practitioners, persons or companies.

 8.8.2 We may pass information with your permission to other medical professionals who may be involved in your care; this may include GPs, consultants, occupational health departments or other Health and Care Professions.

 8.8.3 If you are attending a face to face consultation TBW may be required to share your contact details with the UK government’s Covid19s NHS track and trace service via phone or email.
 By attending a face to face appointment you are agreeing to this.